 Domain specific models for vehicular networking build on this basis to provide a comprehensive framework that is still easy to learn and use.

-While the Veins research project is by now finished, the Veins simulation framework, parts of it dating back to early 2006, is still under active development as Open Source software and is supported by a solid and diverse user base from five continents.
+Veins has its roots in a research project by the same name, targeting enhanced simulative performance evaluation of vehicular networks.
+While this research project is by now finished, the Veins simulation framework, parts of it dating back to early 2006, is still under active development as Open Source software.